xvik/learn-gradle-configuration-cache/README.md

 5. [Task constructor](src/main/java/ru/vyarus/gradle/plugin/sample5/) shows that task constructor could be used to reference all required project-related properties under configuration time
-6. [Build service runtime access](src/main/java/ru/vyarus/gradle/plugin/sample6/) shows that build service can't remember it's state (changed during configuration), but gradle could cache resolved values (so actual state is not so important)
+6. [Build service runtime access](src/main/java/ru/vyarus/gradle/plugin/sample6/) shows that build service can't remember its state (changed during configuration), but gradle could cache service access points, so there is (probably) no need to maintain the correct state.
+7. [Build service parameter](src/main/java/ru/vyarus/gradle/plugin/sample7/) state, collected under configuration phase could be stored in the build service parameter (but with a caveat)

 For each sample a test output is present in readme.
 But you can run tests yourself (with modifications or other gradle versions).